-6.1 Monitoring of streaming potentials in Alpine permafrost
+5 6.1 Monitoring of streaming potentials in Alpine permafrost

 Our primary goal is the monitoring of subsurface water flow (generated by melt processes, precipitation, or other means) in alpine permafrost regions.
 Yet, commissioning a monitoring SP system, such as described in this study, is only one step in a whole pipeline of steps required to produce reliable estimates of water flow, outlined in the following.
-It was shown that assessment of data quality becomes essential for measurements in such a harsh surrounding, and suitable assessment tools have been discussed to separate signals from random noise components.
+It was shown that assessment of data quality becomes essential for measurements in such a harsh surrounding, and suitable assessment

+- 10 tools have been discussed to separate signals from noise components.
 The specific nature of these noise signals will change for different field sites, requiring the establishment of standard operating procedures to guarantee useful SP measurements.
-Here, it should be noted again that daylight times at the Schilthorn summit shall be considered as a worst case in terms of anthropogenic noise (c.f.
-Fig. 8), due to the operation of heavy cable car machinery and associated large ground currents (yet, night-time data shows considerably less noise, still allowing for long-term data monitoring if noise levels overwhelm process signals at daytime).
+Here, it should be noted again that daylight times at the Schilthorn summit shall be considered as a worst case in terms of anthropogenic noise, due to the operation of heavy cable car machinery and associated large ground currents (yet, night-time data shows considerably less noise, still allowing for long-term data monitoring if noise levels overwhelm process signals - 15 at daytime).
 Following the separation of signals and noise, process signals need to be decomposed further into relevant and irrelevant components, separating streaming potentials from all other sources of electrical potentials.
-One approach would be by isolating certain frequency bands known to contain more or less periodic water flow information, or to select transient signals in response to additional environmental data, such as borehole data, precipitation and other weather measurements (in our case provided by the PERMOS network and the Federal Office of Meteorology and Climatology MeteoSwiss).

-On the other hand, if the nature of 'noise' processes involved is known, they often can be modeled, and therefore their contribution can be subtracted from a given measurement signal.
+One approach would be by isolating certain frequency bands known to contain more or less periodic water flow information, or to select transient signals in response to additional environmental data, such as borehole data, precipitation and other weather measurements (in our case provided by the PERMOS network and the Federal Office of Meteorology and Climatology MeteoSwiss). - On the other hand, if the nature of 'noise' processes involved is known, they often can be modeled, and therefore their contribution can be subtracted from a given measurement signal.
 This is a common procedure, for example, to eliminate telluric signal components (e.g., Perrier et al., 1997), or to account for systematic changes in SP signals due to topography (the 'topographic effect', e.g. discussed in Scapozza et al., 2008).
-Hu et al. (2020) even attempt to model not only process signals, but also electrode effects over time.
+Hu et al. (2020) even attempt to model not only process signals, but also electrode effects over time. - 25 Having isolated the SP signals attributed to subsurface water flow, actual flow parameters need to be derived.
+Analysis can be done either using the Helmholtz-Smoluchowski equation, or by considering the excess charges at the EDL, and their dynamics under water flow (e.g., Jougnot et al., 2020).
+In any case, usually the coupling coefficient is determined from complementary laboratory information.